-As of now, the study has shown that the 68 nurses on the 6-hour workday took half as much sick time as those in the control group, and were 2.8 times less likely to take time off in a two-week period.
+As of now, the study has shown that the 68 nurses on the 6 hour workday took half as much sick time as those in the control group, and were 2.8 times less likely to take time off in a two-week period.

 The nurses were also reported as 20 percent happier than the control group, believed to have more energy at work and in their spare time, and ultimately were able to do 64 percent more activities with the residents of their facility.
 As reported in Trouw — a Dutch daily newspaper — residents claimed to feel better cared for, and employees reported feeling healthier.

 But how accurate is this data?
-Well, according to researcher Bengt Lorentzon, the data is very reliable this time around — thanks to the ultimate failure of a previous 6-hour workday experiment in Sweden (due to a lack of reliable data).
+Well, according to researcher Bengt Lorentzon, the data is very reliable this time around — thanks to the ultimate failure of a previous 6 hour workday experiment in Sweden (due to a lack of reliable data).
 “This trial is very, very clean because it’s just one homogenous group of workers,” says Lorentzon.

-According to Gothenburg politician Daniel Bernmar, who runs the municipality’s elderly care, the 6-hour workday experiment is “absolutely” associated with higher costs.
+According to Gothenburg politician Daniel Bernmar, who runs the municipality’s elderly care, the 6 hour workday experiment is “absolutely” associated with higher costs.
 Ultimately, he says, “it’s far too expensive to carry out a general shortening of working hours within a reasonable time frame.”

-And, with the 2-year experiment announcing its end just days ago, it looks like Bernmar is right — costs may have outweighed benefits for the Swedish nursing home.
+And, with the 2-year experiment announcing its end it looks like Bernmar was right — costs may have outweighed benefits for the Swedish nursing home.
 Though the experiment garnered some very real benefits, the retirement home had to hire 17 additional employees to accommodate shortened hours — resulting in high costs for Swedish taxpayers.
 This need for additional staff added about 12 million kroner ($1.3 million USD) in costs, but about half this expense was allegedly offset by the decrease in sick days and time off.

+There are other benefits to consider as well.
 New Economics Foundation, a London-based, left-leaning think tank, reports that cutting the work week roughly in half could help to address overwork, unemployment, high carbon emissions, low well-being, entrenched inequalities, and the lack of time to simply enjoy life.